silklabs/silk/docs/development/prerequisites-linux.md

 # Prerequisites (Linux)

 **Below is the list of prerequisites for building Silk on Linux.**
-These instructions have only been tested on *Ubuntu 14.04 LTS*.
+These instructions have only been tested on *Ubuntu 14.04 LTS* and *Ubuntu 12.04 LTS*.
 (Ubuntu 16.04 LTS is known not to work for most device builds.)

 Right now, our work is based on Node v4.2.x, and NPM 2.x.
 If you don't have those, follow the guide below: